telerik/blazor-docs/components/grid/columns/bound.md

 * `ref` - the standard Blazor reference name.
 * `EditorTemplate` - this property can also be used as an inner tag and it lets you define the [column edit content]({%slug components/grid/features/templates%}#edit-template).
 It can also point to a component name.

->tip For an example of the column usage, see the [Grid Overview](../overview) article, the rest of the documentation and our [live demos](https://demos.telerik.com/blazor-ui/grid/overview).
+>tip You can find more examples in the rest of the grid documentation and in our [live demos](https://demos.telerik.com/blazor-ui/grid/overview).

 ## Notes